mrjardine/hpci-cvt-server/README.md

 ````
 # notes:
-#   set "to" to "en" or "fr", or "all" to send pn to all devices
+#   set "to" to "en" or "fr" (or "all" to send pn to all devices)
 #     (recommended: send both "en" and "fr" messages in same post, see last 3 examples)
 #   set "messageType" to "general", "newProduct" or "productUpdate"
 #     (default: "general"; specify product nid(s) for "productUpdate", product nid for "newProduct")